All blog posts

 Fantastic.
 And what is the whole office like, how did the whole idea come about?
 How did it get this far at this office?

-We started on the other side of the building on this floor.
-But before that we were still on the other side, much smaller, and before that they were still in Dok Noord.
-But, of course, that continues to evolve.
-We are already laughing with each other about: when are we going to take another floor?
-The office grows with his team.
-The more people, the more workplaces and the more meeting rooms you need.
-I prefer that they just say, "oh hey, I've been thinking about that – aren't we going to do that?"
-You have to have that.
+We started on the other side of the building, on this floor.
+But before that, we were on the other side, much smaller, and before that, they were in Dok Noord.
+But that's constantly evolving, of course.
+We're already joking around about when we're going to add another floor.
+The office grows along with the team.
+The more people, the more workstations and the more meeting rooms you need.
+I'd love it if they just said, "Oh, I thought about that—shouldn't we do that?"
+That's the way it should be.

-We are already actively talking to the building to see where we can go in the structure of the building where we can make holes in the concrete slabs to be able to put a slide down to end up in the ball pool.
-So one day it will definitely all be there.
+We're already actively talking to the building managers to see where we can make holes in the concrete slabs within the building's structure to insert a slide down into the ball pit.
+So, it'll definitely all happen someday.
 Just give us time.

-So I can imagine: you come from a different place and you have to completely redesign this place.
+So I can imagine this: you come from somewhere else and you have to completely redesign it.
 You go to an interior designer, I imagine, and what do you ask them?
-How is that process going up to this point?
+How does that process go up to this point?

-That wing, the old wing as we say, was actually already there.
-Matthias and our bosses mainly worked together with Buro Project from Aalst. they were really very satisfied with that because as soon as there was talk of a second wing, they actually came directly to me and we got in the car together and went to the people of Buro Project.
+That wing, the old wing as we call it, was actually already there.
+Matthias and our bosses primarily collaborated with Buro Project from Aalst.
+They were really pleased with it, because as soon as there was talk of a second wing, they came straight to me, and we got in the car together and went to the people at Buro Project.

-When we arrived, Matthias said: "Look, we're going to take another floor.
-Go wild.
-The budget is this and that and do your thing.
-And this is the team's list of wishes."
-Something completely different from what those interior architects are used to.
-And then the second message was: "From now on, this man next to me will care about all that and you shouldn't bother me too much anymore."
+When we arrived, Matthias said, "Look, we're adding an extra floor.
+Go ahead.
+The budget is this and that, and just do your thing.
+And this is the team's wish list."
+Something completely different from what interior architects are used to.
+And then the second message was: "From now on, this guy next to me will take care of all that, and you shouldn't bother me too much anymore."

 "We are already actively talking to the building to see where we can make holes in the structure to put a slide down that ends up in our ball pool.
 Just give us time."